FurkanToprak/Java101/lesson2.md

 * Semicolons are put at the end of statements.
 * Comments are useful for annotating code.
 * White spaces help us read code easily.
+* Syntax is the name given to the collection of rules followed for the compiler to be able to read code and convert it into bytecode.
+Good syntax is also really useful for humans to read code.

 ## Homework:
 Compile and run a program that prints out: `I did my homework, Furkan!`.